-If your company is an Exempt Private Company (i.e. not more than 20 shareholders and none of anyone of them is a corporation) and solvent, you are exempted from lodging your financial statements with ACRA.
-Otherwise, your financial statements must be lodged with ACRA in XBRL format in the Annual Return itself.
+You are exempted from lodging your financial statements with ACRA if your company is an Exempt Private Company (i.e. not more than 20 shareholders, none of them a corporation) and solvent..
+Otherwise, ACRA requires financial statements to be lodged in XBRL format in the annual return itself.

 - Audited statements

-When the financial statements are ready, your company will get these financial statements audited by independent auditors.
+When ready, your company will get your financial statements audited by independent auditors.